Lindblad parameters from high resolution spectroscopy to describe collision induced decoherence in the gas phase -- Application to acetylene: Lindblad parameters from pump-probe experiments

 To express the Lindblad parameters $\theta_{ij}$ (see Eq. \ref{eq:Lindblad_frequences}) from this data set, we assumed that they are related to the transition kinetic constants $k(j\leftarrow i)$ by:

-The linear dependence with pressure should be suitable for $P$ up to 1 atm.\cite{arpc_25_155} A correction to the collision frequency may however be needed at higher pressure,\cite{jcp_45_1649} or even a different approach,\cite{jcp_106_8299} because the IRUVDR measurements could not be extrapolated to that regime and equations given in the present work would not hold.
+The dependence with pressure is assumed to follow the same linear dependence as that associated with line broadening, the coefficients of which being expressed as a sum of $k(j \leftarrow i)$ at sub-atmospheric pressures.\cite{hartmann_2008} A correction to the $\theta$ parameters may however be needed at higher pressure,\cite{jcp_45_1649} or even a different approach,\cite{jcp_106_8299} because the IRUVDR measurements could not be extrapolated to that regime and equations given in the present work would not hold.
+The current assumption is based on the relation of transition rates with the broadening coefficients (see Eq. \ref{relax1} in the next section) and the common linear dependency of the broadening coefficient with respect to pressure in high resolution spectroscopy where the reference value is taken at $P=1$ atm.

-The experimental results and the choice of the EGL somewhat validate the Lindblad master equation in this case as the decays induced by the master equation are exponential.\cite{aipa_2_025106} It can indeed be shown that, for an eigenstates system dynamics driven solely by interaction with its environment $\left(-\frac{i}{\hbar}\left[ \hat{H}(t),\hat{\rho}(t)\right]=0\right)$, Eq. \ref{eq:lindblad} simplifies to a sum of products of scalars and density matrices when the phenomenological representation of the transition operators is used (see Eqs. \ref{eq:diag-lindblad} and \ref{eq:nodiag-lindblad} in the Supplemental Material).